What is the difference between osteopathy, physiotherapy and chiropractic?

 If it is safe to do so, treatment will be provided, and a management plan discussed - including lifestyle adjustments, how to manage your current symptoms, and exercises and/or stretches to aid your recovery.
 At the end of your consultation, we will recommend if/when a follow up appointment is necessary.

-Please wear loose comfortable clothing - tight jeans and active-wear will hinder a thorough assessment and may prevent your osteopath from providing an appropriate treatment.
-Please bring a pair of loose shorts to change into for convenience.
+Please wear loose comfortable clothing - tight jeans and tight active-wear will often hinder a thorough assessment and may prevent your osteopath from providing an appropriate treatment.
+You may bring a pair of loose shorts to change into if you prefer.

-For ladies, crop-tops/sports bras are highly discouraged as they prevent adequate access to the shoulders, rib cage and thoracic spine.
-Please refrain from wearing these to your session - a traditional bra is best.
+For ladies, crop-tops/sports bras are discouraged as they prevent adequate access to the shoulders, rib cage and thoracic spine.
+Please refrain from wearing these to your session if you're comfortable to do so, a traditional bra is best!

 Depending on the region being assessed and treated you may be asked to remove some layers of clothing.
-This is always up for discussion so please speak up if you are not comfortable with this request.
+This is always up for discussion so please speak up if you are not comfortable with this.

 How many sessions will I need for my presenting complaint?